 Can I apply for a program and study abroad if I was on Informal Probation in a prior semester?

 Yes.
-In your application you will be asked to provide a summary of your disciplinary record.
-This will be reviewed by a Program Manager in the CU Education Abroad office, and verified against the record at the Office of Student Conduct and Conflict Resolution.
+In your application, you will be asked to provide a summary of your disciplinary record.
+This will be reviewed by a Program Manager in the CU Education Abroad office and verified against the record at the Office of Student Conduct and Conflict Resolution and/or the Office of Institutional Equity and Compliance.
 The Program Manager will make a determination about how to proceed with an admission decision.
 Your Program Manager may request an interview to talk with you about your record in more depth.
 Typically, the education abroad organization, host institution, or program director abroad will be notified of your disciplinary status.

 Can I apply for a program and go abroad if I'm currently on Informal Probation?

 Yes*.
-Students who are currently on Informal Probation may apply to an education abroad program, and may be accepted.
-In your application you will be asked to provide a summary of your disciplinary record.
-This will be reviewed by a Program Manager in the CU Education Abroad office, and verified against the record at the Office of Student Conduct and Conflict Resolution.
+Students who are currently on Informal Probation may apply to an education abroad program and may be accepted.
+In your application, you will be asked to provide a summary of your disciplinary record.
+This will be reviewed by a Program Manager in the CU Education Abroad office and verified against the record at the Office of Student Conduct and Conflict Resolution and/or the Office of Institutional Equity and Compliance.
 The Program Manager will make a determination about how to proceed with an admission decision.
 It is possible that your Program Manager will request an interview with you to talk about your record in more depth.
 Typically, the education abroad organization, host institution, or program director abroad will be notified of your disciplinary status.
 In some cases, additional restrictions may be placed on your participation in the program at the discretion of the host institution and/or CU Boulder.

 *As per Semester at Sea policy, students on Informal Probation may not participate in this program.
 Students will be dismissed from Semester at Sea should they be put on Informal or Formal Probation after the admission process.

-Can I study abroad if I'm on Formal Probation?
+Can I study abroad if I'm on Formal Probation/Loss of Standing?

-No. Students who will be on Formal Probation during any portion of their prospective education abroad program are not eligible.
-Students on Formal Probation can, however, apply to participate in an education abroad program in a future semester, provided their Formal Probation will conclude prior to the start of their program.
-Documentation from the Office of Student Conduct and Conflict Resolution will be required.
+No. Students who will be on Formal Probation/Loss of Standing during any portion of their prospective education abroad program are not eligible.
+Students on Formal Probation/Loss of Standing can, however, apply to participate in an education abroad program in a future semester, provided their Formal Probation/Loss of Standing will conclude prior to the start of their program.
+Documentation from the Office of Student Conduct and Conflict Resolution or the Office of Institutional Equity and Compliance will be required.